 Guy McPherson is an energetic speaker and talented moderator.
 Professor Emeritus at the University of Arizona, he has appeared before countless audiences to speak about the two primary consequences of our fossil-fuel addiction: global climate change and energy decline.
 Because these phenomena impact every aspect of life on Earth, his talks reach a wide variety of audiences such as universities, associations, nonprofits, and numerous educational and scientific symposia and conferences.
-Selected presentations are available at McPherson’s YouTube channel or, more recently, Nature Bats Last’s YouTube channel, but each presentation is uniquely prepared for the specific audience.
+Most presentations are available at Nature Bats Last’s YouTube channel, and each presentation is uniquely prepared for the specific audience.
 If you are considering hosting Guy for an event or speaking tour, you will find useful information at this link, and a host’s perspective in the wake of Guy’s departure here.

 Guy developed a comprehensive set of durable living arrangements in response to the ongoing collapse of the industrial economy and global climate change.
 He is available for consultation if you are serious about doing the same.

 Because the topics of his presentations sometimes induce despair, Guy became a certified grief-recovery specialist in January 2014.
 The certification was granted by The Grief Recovery Institute.
 Please note that Guy has never claimed to be a counselor or therapist.